pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 1. `/pfs/<input(s)>` - any inputs specified in the pipeline spec.

 ## Builders
-The builder is responsible for determining what Docker image is used for the base image and what steps to run during the pipeline build and deployment.
-If a builder has a standard implementation (currently `python` and `go`), then only the `transform.build.language` needs to be set, as it has impelmentations for `build.sh` and `run.sh`.
-The order of preference is:

-1. `transform.build.language`
-1. `transform.build.image`
-1. `transform.image`

-If `transform.build.language` is not specified, then the build pipeline is non-standard and uses the `transform.build.image` container (and subsequently the `transform.build` if `transform.build.image` is not provided).
-In a non-standard implementation, the convention is to provide `build.sh` and `run.sh` scripts to fulfill the build pipeline requirements.

-Similarly, a build pipeline by default will run `sh /pfs/build/run.sh` by default.
-If a `transform.cmd` is specified, it will take precedence over `run.sh`.
+The builder interprets the pipeline spec to determine:

+* A Docker image to use as the base image.
+* Steps to run for the build.
+* Step to run upon deployment.

+The `transform.build.language` field is solely required to use an official builder (currently `python` or `go`), which already have impelmentations for `build.sh` and `run.sh`.

 ### Python Builder